lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~ No.64 Berselium Acquired    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Mary's title [Wife Networker]    |

-This even will trigger when Mary has the title of [Dalis' Wife] set while speaking to ladies meeting near Darilsheid's Inn.
+This event will trigger when Mary has the title of [Dalis' Wife] set while speaking to ladies meeting near Darilsheid's Inn.
 Dryden, the leader of the Seven Generals, may speak harshly to Stahn and the others but the party learns that he is well loved by the people.

 ![](stahn-guide/sub064_1.png)
-▲ Visitiing Dryden in the Dryden in the castle entrance after getting the title will reward you with a special event.
+▲ Visiting Dryden at the castle entrance after getting the title will reward you with a special event.

 ---